 There are 3 resistors needed for RGB and another two for other signals so I’ve started adding ’em.

 The outcome of the above work can be seen below.
-I was more than happy with results.
+I was more than happy with the results.

-Video quality was freaking awesome!
+The video quality was freaking awesome!

-Mboard cleaning and mods
+Mainboard cleaning and mods

 Usual work followed – cleaning, resocketing, etc.